 If you just want to update the model file, a base image can speed up the building process

 The idea is that you write a general model serving code and assume the model file is placed under a certain path.
-As a model is ready, use docker build
+As a model is ready, use docker build to generate the model image from the base image along with the model files.

 To prepare the base image, there are two methods